-Based solely on our review of the copies of Forms 3, 4 and 5 and the amendments thereto received by us for the period ended December 31, 2001, or written representations from certain reporting persons, no Forms 3, 4 or 5 were filed delinquently by those persons, except that Stanley K. Tanger and William G. Benton each reported two transactions on Form 5 for the period ended December G1, 2001 late.
+Based solely on our review of the copies of Forms 3, 4 and 5 and the amendments thereto received by us for the period ended December 31, 2002, or written representations from certain reporting persons, no Forms 3, 4 or 5 were filed delinquently by those persons.

 Shareholders' Proposals.
-This Proxy Statement and form of proxy will be sent to shareholders in an initial mailing on or about April 17, 2002.
-Proposals of shareholders intended to be presented at our Annual Meeting of Shareholders to be held in 2003 must be received by us no later than December 18, 2002.
+This Proxy Statement and form of proxy will be sent to shareholders in an initial mailing on or about April 9, 2003.
+Proposals of shareholders intended to be presented at our Annual Meeting of Shareholders to be held in 2004 must be received by us no later than December 10, 2003.
 Such proposals must comply with the requirements as to form and substance established by the Securities and Exchange Commission for such proposals in order to be included in the proxy statement.